mflaxman/blind-xpub/WHY.md

 This could increase adoption, as HODLers might be comfortable storing a greater percentage of their net worth in bitcoin.

 There are generally three main barriers to multisig adoption:
-* Additional complexity
+* Additional Complexity
-* Having multiple secure locations
+* Having Multiple Secure Locations
-* Privacy leakage
+* Privacy Leakage

 ### Complexity